 In fiscal year 2011, the Maryland Unemployment Insurance Trust Fund (the "Fund"), which provides funding for unemployment benefits in the State, received approximately \$925.7 million in annual contributions from employers and workers while paying out approximately \$778.1 million in regular, annual state unemployment benefits (excluding benefits paid entirely by the federal government.)
-The State's unemployment rate, which was 5.4% in December 2008, rose to 7.5% in December 2009, was 7.4% in December 2010, and was 6.7% in December 2011.
+The State's non-seasonally adjusted unemployment rate, which was 5.6% in December 2008, rose to 7.7% in December 2009, was 7.3% in December 2010, 6.3% in December 2011 and 6.7% in May 2012.